omatasie/oma_tasie_portfolio/README.md

-# oma_tasie_portfolio

-Data science and analytics portfolio - projects in python, R, Java and SQL.

----
+# Data Science and Analytics Portfolio

 ## About

-Business, Data Science, and Applied Analytics student at the University of Southern California (USC) exploring the intersection of finance, technology, and social impact.
-I focus on using analytics to drive insights in business and social impact.
+Business, Data Science, and Applied Analytics student at the University of Southern California (USC) passionate about uncovering insights through strategic and technological solutions.
+I thrive on solving complex challenges at the intersection of finance, technology, and social impact, blending a rigorous analytical approach with human-centric design.

 ---

 ## Projects

-### Project Penny - AI Fraud Detection System
+### 🤖 Project Penny: AI Fraud Detection System
 *Python | Audio Processing | React Native | Raspberry Pi | Machine Learning*

 AI-powered scam detection system protecting elderly residents from financial fraud.
 Engineered real-time audio processing pipeline for VOIP call monitoring and built iOS mobile app for nursing home caregivers using React Native.

-**Winner - MAIA Demo Day:** Selected by a panel of Netflix and Google engineers as the top project for its technical rigour, market viability, and tangible social impact.
+**🏆 Winner - MAIA Demo Day:** Selected by a panel of Netflix and Google engineers as the top project for its technical rigour, market viability, and tangible social impact.

-**Technical Contributions:**
+**My Contributions:**
 - Audio preprocessing pipeline (noise reduction, bandpass filtering, speech-to-text)
 - iOS mobile interface (alert dashboard, real-time notifications)